lattesoft/api-microservice-core/README.md

 Installation
 ------------

-Use composer to manage your dependencies and download Core API:
+Use composer to manage your dependencies and download API Microservice Core:

 ```bash
 composer require lattesoft/api-microservice-core